-There are a lot of things I am passionate about – spirituality, self love, self care – and I am passionate about them because they all have helped me manage my mental illness.
+There are a lot of things I am passionate about – spirituality, self-love, self-care – and I am passionate about them because they all have helped me manage my mental illness.
 Spirituality helps remind me that I am part of this amazing Universe.
 Self-love reminds me that I am worthy.
 Self-care reminds me to take care of myself and ask for help when I’m in a bad place.

 And all of that was my normal.
 But it wasn’t normal.

 I’m surprised I made it out of my teenage years alive.
-No one ever saw what I was going through and if they did they didn’t say anything.
+No one really saw what I was going through and if they did, they didn’t say anything.
 I had this idea that I was crazy and that if people knew I would get locked up in a mental institution and that became an honest anxiety of mine for a very long time.
 Outside of my introversion, there weren’t a lot of outward signs of my depression.
 I got good grades, I smiled and looked happy in public, I didn’t act out in school, I was just your typical wallflower who wanted to shrivel up and die.

 That’s why I want you to have a talk with your teen.

 Sit down and talk about mental illness.
 Make that conversation normal.
 Make it easy and make it something that your kid can talk to you about without fear of being shamed, ridiculed, or minimized.

 When they’re little we talk about the danger of strangers to protect them.
 When they’re older we talk about safe sex because we want them to be healthy and responsible.